 At Paradero, the fundamental belief is that extraordinary outdoor experiences go hand-in-hand with sustainability, community development and conservation.
 By immersing guests in nature, Paradero instills reverence towards the land and by employing local guides, there is generations worth of knowledge and storytelling.
 Guests are encouraged to try a myriad of guided experiences ranging from surfing, mountain biking, learning to farm and gastronomic adventures like a Baja taco tour (yes, please).
 It comes as no surprise that authentic experiences lie at the heart of the Paradero lifestyle—the hotel has tapped the expertise of Jesus Parrilla (ex-CEO of South American-based adventure travel company, explora) who serves as a strategic advisor.
 Rates include breakfast and one daily experience.

-Roughly a one hour drive north from San Jose del Cabo, the newly opened Paradero can be found at the end of a dusty country road, set on a previously unused 5.5-acre plot of land within a farming community in Todos Santos on Mexico’s Baja California Sur.
+Roughly a one hour drive north from San Jose del Cabo, Paradero can be found at the end of a country road, set on a 5.5-acre plot of land in Todos Santos on Mexico’s Baja California Sur.